welshdave/DDDSW7.Demo/README.md

 # DDDSW7.Demo
-A demo Siren APi as used in my DDDSW7 talk
+A demo Siren API as used in my DDDSW7 talk